 A Secure Sockets Layer (SSL) Certificate is a security protocol that encrypts data and allows information to be safely passed between a user’s browser and a server.

 This has been particularly useful for ecommerce sites that regularly receive payment information.
 When you have an SSL certificate installed on your server, your site URL switches from HTTP to HTTPS and shows a green padlock to the left of the url.
 It’ll look like this.

 SSL Certificates provide 3 main benefits for all websites:

-Ecommerce - Yes, SSL certificates are a necessity for a majority of ecommerce sites.
-However, some ecommerce sites may not need it if the site uses external payment methods such as PayPal and Stripe.
-By external payment methods, I mean that all sensitive information is transferred using another trusted domain.
-Basically, if your customers don’t submit any billing information while under your domain, then you won’t be needing an SSL certificate for the usual transactional security reasons.
+Ecommerce - Yes, SSL certificates are a necessity for all ecommerce sites.
+However, some ecommerce sites may not need it if the site uses external payment methods like paypal.
+By external payment methods, I mean that all sensitive information is entered on another more secure domain.
+Basically, if your customers don’t type anything while under your domain, then you won’t be needing an SSL certificate for the usual security reasons.

 Membership sites - Yes, if your site requires users to enter a username, password, and other information, then it is in everyone’s best interests to protect customers that are logging in and willingly sharing sensitive information with your site.

-Blogs & photography & personal sites – Although, blogs with SSL will get a small possible SEO boost and more and more sites will be using SSL certificates, personal sites and blogs do not need https, but it’s best that they do.
+Blogs & photography & personal sites - It is not “necessary”, although blogs and personal sites with SSL will get a small SEO boost and more and more sites are using SSL certificates.

 After you’re done installing it, you can always double check that everything is working properly with an SSL Certificate Checker.